 - Cell Division

 Another type of cellular damage occurs when a cell divides and passes on its genetic information onto its two daughter cells.
 A telomere is a stretch of DNA at the ends of chromosomes that protect the DNA.
 Each time a cell divides, the telomeres shorten.
 Once the telomere becomes too short, it can no longer protect the DNA.
 When this happens, cells are more likely to malfunction.
 While shorter telomeres are a normal part of the aging process, activities such as smoking, sitting too much, etc. can accelerate the cell division process, ultimately causing the telomere to become shorter more quickly than what would be considered normal aging.
 Cancer is an example of what happens when a telomere begins to malfunction.

 Emerging Field of Study

-Epigenetic changes are chemical compounds that when attached to genes can change how the genes express themselves.
+Epigenetic changes are chemical compounds that, when attached to genes, can change how the genes express themselves.
 The epigenome consists of all the chemical compounds that have been added to one’s DNA.
 Changes in the epigenome can result in changes in gene activity.
 The epigenome can be affected by lifestyle and environment (e.g., smoking).
-For instance, scientists have observed in genetically identical lab mice that there is still a variation in lifespan.
+For instance, scientists have observed that genetically identical mice can still have variations in lifespans due to epigenetic changes.

 As John Cloud explains, “Epigenetic changes represent a biological response to an environmental stressor.
 That response can be inherited through many generations via epigenetic marks, but if you remove the environmental pressure, the epigenetic marks will eventually fade, and the DNA code will--over time--begin to revert to its original programming.”